Versioning

 Upgrading a workflow is straightforward if you don't need to preserve your currently running

-workflow executions.
-You can simply terminate all of the currently running workflow executions and
+workflow_executions.
+You can simply terminate all of the currently running workflow_executions and

 suspend new ones from being created while you deploy the new version of your workflow code, which does